SD › Best Time to Visit Switzerland

-All Saints Day – All Saints Day is a public holiday in 15 cantons, where Catholic influence is largest, providing a day off for the general population with most businesses closed.
+- All Saints Day – All Saints Day is a public holiday in 15 cantons, where Catholic influence is largest, providing a day off for the general population with most businesses closed.
 It’s a day to recognize loved ones who have past, with candles lit in cemeteries across the country.

-Christmas Markets – Christmas markets will open throughout Switzerland in the second half of November, bringing holiday music and lights, local handcrafted items, roasted chestnuts, melted cheeses, mulled wine and much more.
+- Christmas Markets – Christmas markets will open throughout Switzerland in the second half of November, bringing holiday music and lights, local handcrafted items, roasted chestnuts, melted cheeses, mulled wine, and much more.

 Switzerland in December

-Fete de L’Escalade – Held over three days around December 11 every year, this is the biggest celebrated event of the year in Geneva, commemorating the failed attempt of the Duke of Savoy to seize the city by surprise in 1602.
+- Fete de L’Escalade – Held over three days around December 11 every year, this is the biggest celebrated event of the year in Geneva, commemorating the failed attempt of the Duke of Savoy to seize the city by surprise in 1602.
 Locals dress in costume, parading through the streets with drums and torchlights.
 There will be country markets, folk music and banquets as well as a bonfire where attendees can stay warm while enjoying the traditional chocolate cauldron.

-Christmas Eve, Christmas Day and St. Stephen’s Day – December 24 through December 26 are holidays in Switzerland, celebrating Christmas Eve, Christmas Day and St. Stephen’s Day respectively.
-Many businesses will be closed starting the afternoon of the 24th, when the Swiss celebrate Christmas with a holiday feast.
-Gifts may be exchanged on the 25th, January 1st or 6th.
+- Christmas Eve, Christmas Day, and St. Stephen’s Day – December 24 through December 26 are holidays in Switzerland, celebrating Christmas Eve, Christmas Day and St. Stephen’s Day respectively.
+Many businesses will be closed starting the afternoon of the 24th when the Swiss celebrate Christmas with a holiday feast.
+Gifts may be exchanged on the 25th, January 1st, or 6th.

-New Year’s Eve – December 31st will bring parties to celebrate the coming year to cities across Switzerland, with Zurich hosting one of the biggest, drawing more than 100,000 to the shores of Lake Zurich for live music, food, drink and fireworks at midnight.
+- New Year’s Eve – December 31st will bring parties to celebrate the coming year to cities across Switzerland, with Zurich hosting one of the biggest, drawing more than 100,000 to the shores of Lake Zurich for live music, food, drink and fireworks at midnight.